memgraph/memgraph/docs/feature_spec/replication.md

 recovery mechanisms we currently provide, that can cover a wide range of real-life scenarios.

+Also, we do not yet support the replication of authentication configurations, rendering access control replication unavailable.

+The query and authentication modules, as well as audit logs are not replicated.

 ## Integration with Memgraph

 WAL `Delta`s are replicated between the replication main and replica.
 With